photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ### Step 2: Start the server ###

-Open a terminal, go to the directory in which you saved the config file and run this command to start the server:
+Open a terminal, go to the folder in which you saved the config file and run this command to start the server:

 ```
 docker-compose up -d